quaderno/quaderno-api/source/includes/_expenses.md

 `tag_list`              | string            | Multiple tags should be separated by commas `payment_details`       | string            | Detailed information about the accepted payment methods.
 `notes`                 | string            | Extra notes about the expense.
+`attachment`            | object            | The data of the [file to be attached](#attachments).
 `custom_metadata`       | hash              | Set of key-value pairs that you can attach to an object.
 This can be useful for storing additional information about the object in a structured format.
 You can have up to 20 keys, with key names up to 40 characters long and values up to 500 characters long.